habi/acinar-analysis-manuscript/manuscript.md

 Details of this semi-automatic extraction of the rat acini are described by Haberthür et al. [@doi:10.1152/japplphysiol.00642.2013].
 Individual acini were extracted from the tomographic data with a custom image processing network established in [MeVisLab](https://www.mevislab.de/) (version 2.1, 2010-07-26 release, MeVis Medical Solutions and Fraunhofer MEVIS-Institute for Medical Image Computing, Bremen, Germany).
 To isolate individual acini, we followed the airway tree in the data and manually placed disk-shaped segmentation stoppers at the acinus entrances.
-Thus, acini were selected independently of their size and only based on their location in the airway tree, are not selected based on their size.
+Thus, acini were selected independently of their size and only based on their location in the airway tree.
 The acinus extraction was performed by segmenting the acinus volume with a gray-level threshold-based region growing algorithm with a seed point perpendicular to the manually placed segmentation stopper.
 Each individual acinus was then exported as a single DICOM file for portability.
 For each acinus, its exported DICOM file contained the segmented acinus overlaid with the original background for further analysis.